 The Sugarloaf Photography program now offers three unique program major concentrations, Black & White, Digital and Digital Slideshow.
 Students of all experience and skill levels can explore digital photography or film process photography and darkroom printing.
 The Digital Photography major teaches fundamentals and advanced techniques within a digital environment.

-For detailed information on each class concentration, please click on the relevant subject name in the left hand menu under Photography.
+For detailed information on each class concentration, please click on the relevant subject name in the right hand menu under Photography.

 There is no limit on the number of times students can take any of the Photography classes.

-Students wishing to take the Digital Slideshow Production class are required to have completed at least two prior years of Sugarloaf photography (either Black & White Film Photography or Digital Photography); this is now a more advanced production class than prior years.
+Students wishing to take the Digital Slideshow Production class are required to have completed at least one prior year of Sugarloaf photography (either Black & White Film Photography or Digital Photography); this is now a more advanced production class than prior years.